 The Obligatory Scenes of the Action Genre are:

-The Inciting Incident is a life-threatening attack by the antagonist or environment.
-This can be causal or coincidental.
+- The Inciting Incident is a life-threatening attack by the antagonist or environment.
+The attack can be causal or coincidental.

-Following the inciting attack, the protagonists avoids responsibility to take action against the antagonist.
+- Following the inciting attack, the protagonist avoids the responsibility to take action against the antagonist.

-The protagonist discovers, and/or gains an understanding of, the antagonist’s MacGuffin (the antagonist’s object of desire).
+- The protagonist discovers or gains an understanding of the antagonist’s want (also referred to as an object of desire or a MacGuffin).
 Alternatively, (when the antagonist is a monster, animal, or environment), the protagonist gains an understanding of the antagonist’s nature or purpose.

-The protagonist reaches an all-is-lost moment and realizes they must change their approach to overcoming or defeating the antagonist in order to salvage some form of victory.
+- The protagonist reaches an all-is-lost moment and realizes they must change their approach to overcoming or defeating the antagonist to salvage some form of victory.

-The climactic and central event of the Action story is where the protagonist is at the mercy of the antagonist and the protagonist must express their gift in order to save the victim (and usually themself as well).
+- The climactic and central event of the Action story is where the protagonist is at the mercy of the antagonist, and the protagonist must express their gift to save the victim (and usually themself as well).

-In the ending payoff of the story, the protagonist’s sacrifice to save the victim is rewarded.
+- In the ending pay-off of the story, the protagonist is rewarded for their sacrifice to save the victim.

 What are the subgenres?

 In this story, the setting typically changes as the protagonist journeys from a specific starting point to a clear destination.
 The settings dramatize the sense of danger and obstacles to overcome.
-Requires sidekicks.
+This subgenre requires sidekicks for the protagonist.
 Some of the enduring plot devices of the Action Adventure story include:

-Doomsday: The victim the protagonist must save is the environment.
+- Doomsday: The victim that the protagonist must save is the environment.
 The protagonist’s success or failure determines the fate of an entire people.
 An example of this story is Avatar.

 Action Epic: Person Against The State

 This story has a theme of heroism with grandeur, as the protagonist’s success or failure determines the fate of a large group of people.
-The story often encompasses a large backstory and a vast setting.
+The story often encompasses an extensive backstory and a vast setting.
 Not to be confused with a Society story.
 Some of the enduring plot devices of the Action Epic story include:

 Action Duel: Person Against Person